mjl-/mox/README.md

   easy account setup (though not many clients support it).
 - Prometheus metrics and structured logging for operational insight.

-Not supported (but perhaps in the future):

-- Webmail
-- HTTP-based API for sending messages and receiving delivery feedback
-- Calendaring
-- Functioning as SMTP relay
-- Forwarding (to an external address)
-- Autoresponders
-- POP3
-- Delivery to (unix) OS system users
-- Sieve for filtering
-- PGP or S/MIME
-- Mailing list manager
-- Support for pluggable delivery mechanisms.

-Mox has automated tests, including for interoperability with Postfix for SMTP.

-Mox is manually tested with email clients: Mozilla Thunderbird, mutt, iOS Mail, macOS Mail, Android Mail, Microsoft Outlook.

-Mox is also manually tested to interoperate with popular cloud providers: gmail.com, outlook.com, yahoo.com, proton.me.

-Mox is implemented in Go, a modern safe programming language, and has a focus on security.

-Mox is available under the MIT-license.
-Mox includes the Public Suffix List by Mozilla, under Mozilla Public License, v.
-2.0.
+Mox is available under the MIT-license and was created by Mechiel Lukkien, mechiel@ueber.net.
+Mox includes the Public Suffix List by Mozilla, under Mozilla Public License, v2.0.

-Mox was created by Mechiel Lukkien, mechiel@ueber.net.

-For discussions/talk, join #mox on irc.oftc.net, or #mox on the "Gopher slack".

 # Download